PaulSec/HQLmap/README.md

 This project has been created to exploit HQL Injections.
 The tool has been written in Python and is released under MIT License.
+Future development : I have in mind to develop specific module for SQLmap.

 ### Where can you try the tool ?